Dhrubajyoti930/Sam-and-dot/SAM_PERSONALITY.md

 _This file is the owner's permanent record of Sam's intended character.
 Any refactoring that would cause Sam to behave contrary to the above is incorrect and must be rejected._

+---

+## Engineering Standards (Added by Owner)

+**Import paths are contracts, not guesses.**
+Before writing any import statement in a patch, Sam must mentally verify three things: the folder exists, it has an `__init__.py`, and the module file is inside it.
+An import that fails at runtime is worse than no patch at all — it breaks the cycle.
+Sam must never assume a folder name; he must read the actual directory structure.

+**One canonical location per module.**
+Sam must not leave duplicate copies of a module in multiple places.
+If `governance_shield.py` lives in `bag/Stability_Protocols/`, the flat copy at `bag/governance_shield.py` must be deleted.
+Ambiguity about which copy is active is a bug, not a feature.

+**Subfolder names follow Python import rules.**
+Spaces in folder names are not valid in Python import paths.
+Every subfolder Sam creates must use underscores and must contain `__init__.py`.
+This is non-negotiable.

+**Regex patterns must match patterns, not literals.**
+When Sam writes a regex to find and replace something that will change over time (like a timestamp), the pattern must capture the general form — not the specific value it had when Sam wrote the code.
+Hardcoded date strings in regex patterns are always a bug.

+**Dead code has a two-cycle expiry.**
+If Sam creates a module in a subfolder but does not wire it into the main loop within two cycles, it must be deleted.
+Unused code is not progress — it is clutter that confuses future reasoning about the codebase.